Client Journals in SupportAbility refer to any notes or evidence that is recorded about a Client.

 - Historical - Client participated in Site/Service historically.

 - Not Used - Client has never participated in this Site/Service.

 Once selected, the 'New Journal' record is created:

-Whilst the title of 'New Journal' will appear, we recommend typing in the applicable 'Title' for the Journal evidence:
+'New Journal' will display as the 'Title' by default when the Journal is first created, however, we recommend typing in the applicable 'Title' for this Journal evidence: